rinigus/osmscout-server/README.md

 replacement for online map services providing map tiles, search, and routing.
 As a result, an offline operation is possible if the device has a server and map client programs installed and running.
-At present, the server can be used to provide map tiles for other applications.
+At present, the server can be used to provide:
+* map tiles for other applications;
+* search for locations.

 To use the server, you have to start it and configure the client to access it.
 An example configurations for Poor Maps and modRana are